 This bread dough is incredibly easy to make.
 With few ingredients, it comes together quickly.
 The time involved is mostly inactive as it will rise two times.

-Then stir in honey, oil, and salt until incorporated.
-Finally, add the remaining flour, 1 cup at a time, until the dough begins to pull away from the sides of the bowl.
-Adjust water and flour as necessary.
+To the yeast mixture, add 4 cups of flour, oil, and salt; stir until incorporated.
+Then add the remaining flour, 1/2 cup at a time, until the dough begins to pull away from the sides of the bowl.

-Transfer the dough to an oil-coated bowl, cover, and let rise until doubled, about 1 to 2 hours.
+Transfer the dough to an oil-coated bowl, cover, and let rise until doubled, about 1 hour.
+Punch the dough down, cover, and let rise another 30 minutes.

-Transfer to well-greased loaf pans and place seem side down.
-Cover loosely with greased plastic wrap and let rise in a warm place until the center has crowned; about 1-inch above the loaf rim.
+Transfer to two 9 x 5-inch, well-greased loaf pans with the seem side down.
+Cover loosely with greased plastic wrap and let rise in a warm place until the center has crowned; about 1-inch above the loaf rim; about 30 minutes.

 Baking the Loaves: